 Don’t advertise your medical kit at borders, police check posts and customs.
 Medicines are valuable in poor countries and some countries don’t take kindly to travellers carrying valium, codeine based drugs and needles.
 Packing it in a bright red bag with a cross on it is asking for trouble.
 Take official looking copies of the contents list and the prescription authorisation to purchase POMs (prescription only medications).

 Don’t wait until the week you depart to start thinking about getting hold of POMs.
-Not all doctors are going to be enthusiastic about taking responsibility for providing you with the relevant prescriptions if you don’t have appropriate training.
+Unless you have WMT training and obtain your meds through our pharmacy partners (Nomad), your GP may not be enthusiastic about taking responsibility for providing you with the relevant prescriptions if you don’t have appropriate training.